-As for tone, you can probably guess from the name that this is voiced for metal.
+As for tone, you can probably guess from the name that this is voiced for heavy rock and metal.
 It offers incredible distortion for such a small unit, which isn’t too common in the headphone amp genre.
-The level of distortion is controlled by rotary dials at the top of the unit, which alter tone, volume and gain.
-You can turn down the gain to play clean, but as this amp is voiced for metal, it’s not a truly clean sound – something to bear in mind if you are considering this amp.
-For FX, there is a chorus function which adds some good ambience to the sound.
+The level of distortion is controlled by rotary dials at the top of the unit, which alter tone, volume and overdrive.
+You can turn down the drive to play clean, but as this amp is voiced for metal, it’s not a truly clean sound – something to bear in mind if you are considering this amp.
 If you want to play with a backing track, this model does feature an aux in port.

-Verdict: The Donner Heavy Metal headphone amp offers great tones for anybody looking for a darker sound.
-The majority of headphone amps aim for mass appeal, and offer a wide range of tones, but Donner have chosen to drill down to a very specific niche and have made a great little headphone amp for those who strictly play metal.
+Verdict: The Andoer Vitoos Heavy Rock headphone amp offers great tones for anybody looking for a darker sound.
+The majority of headphone amps aim for mass appeal, and offer a wide range of tones, but Andoer have chosen to drill down to a very specific niche and have made a great little headphone amp for those who strictly play metal.

 In many ways, shopping for a headphone amplifier isn’t much different to shopping for a regular amp, after all, the features of the best headphone amps are largely similar to their larger counterparts, albeit compressed to a smaller scale.
 Some of the features available on today’s headphone amps include:

 Metronomes keep a steady rhythm in the form of continuous clicking.
 They are great for practicing scales and strumming rhythms.